rsyncOSX/RsyncOSXdocs/content/post/SingleTask.md

 ## Verify and execute a single task

 Execute a single task is a **two step** operation.
-The first is an estimation or verify run, a `dry-run` execution.
+The first is an estimation or verify run, a `dryrun` execution.
 The second one is the real run.
 A drop down view of the output from rsync is automatically presented after both steps.

-A single task is executed by a double click on the selected task.
-Another double click executes the real run and a progress bar is presented.

 If Abort is pressed execution is aborted.
 It is also possible [to execute several tasks](/post/severaltasks/) in one go.

 ## Slide left and right

-Using either two fingers on the touchpad or a finger on the mouse, slide to the left will execute a single task.
-If the task is estimated a progress bar will pop up.
+Using either two fingers on the touchpad or a finger on the mouse, slide to the left will execute an estimated single task. **Caution** - apply to version 6.7.6 (not yet released by December 2022).

 {{< image src="/images/RsyncOSX/master/singletask/executeleft.png" alt="" position="center" style="border-radius: 8px;" >}}